sbrser/selfhostedviya/README.md

 chmod +x selfhostedviya/prepareKubernetesResources.sh <br />
 source selfhostedviya/prepareKubernetesResources.sh

-- Verify and wait till all pods are in Running/Ready Status:
+- Verify and wait till all pods are in Status Running or Completed and Ready 1/1 or 2/2:

 kubectl get pods --all-namespaces